Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-evidence.md

 # Evidence

 :::{Important}
-Daodiseo's evidence module inherits from Cosmos SDK's [`evidence`](https://docs.cosmos.network/master/modules/evidence/) module.
-This document is a stub and covers mainly important Daodiseo-specific notes about how it is used.
+ODISEO's evidence module inherits from Cosmos SDK's [`evidence`](https://docs.cosmos.network/master/modules/evidence/) module.
+This document is a stub and covers mainly important ODISEO-specific notes about how it is used.
 :::

 The evidence module allows arbitrary evidence of misbehavior, such as equivocation and counterfactual signing, to be submitted and handled.